 Let us see the following Python codes for identifying and removing outliers with standard deviation:

-In the codes above, “lower” and “upper” signify the upper and lower limit in the data set.
+In the codes above, “lower” and “upper” signify the upper and lower limit in the dataset.

 In both machine learning and statistics, overfitting occurs when the model fits the data too well or simply put when the model is too complex.

-Overfitting model learns the detail and noise in the training data to such an extent that it negatively impacts the performance of the model on new data/test data.
+The overfitting model learns the detail and noise in the training data to such an extent that it negatively impacts the performance of the model on new data/test data.

 The overfitting problem can be solved by decreasing the number of features/inputs or by increasing the number of training examples to make the machine learning algorithms more generalised.